 Love is like the electricity that runs through a long power cord.
 The cord is fitted with various electrical sockets.
 If I try to switch on my lamp of prophecy, or my lamp of preaching or healing, but it is not done out of love, I will only experience a reduced current or perhaps even none, and my lamps won’t work the way they should.

 Love is the catalyst for everything I try to get to work and on it hangs all the Law and the Prophets.
-Whether we tithe, whether we witness to someone, whether we pray or apply the seven habits of effective Christians, none of those things will work as they should without love being the driving force behind it all.
+Whether we honour God with our finances, whether we witness to someone, whether we pray, whether we apply the seven habits of effective Christians, none of those things will work as they should without love being the driving force behind it all.

 For years I tried to avoid this truth.
 I followed every teaching that promised prosperity, healing and marriage advice, just to name a few.
-In fact, if there was a teaching on the significance of the two hundred foreskins which David collected from the Philistines in exchange for Saul’s daughter and how they could be the cure to my problems, I probably would have pursued it as well.
-None of those teachings carried the message of love effectively and I tried every ‘formula’ for success in vain.
-All this I did in an attempt to avoid the message of love, a quality which I am sad to say I had none of.
+In fact, if there was a teaching on the significance of how David danced in public before the Lord and how it could be the cure to my problems, I probably would have pursued it as well.
+None of those teachings carried the message of love effectively and I tried every “formula” for success in vain.
+All this I did in an attempt to avoid the message of love, a quality which I am sad to say I had very little of.
 If only I had looked at my love-walk sooner, I could have saved a lot of people a lot of pain and heartache.
 The bottom line is love is one of the pillars of biblical success and without it everything we attempt in life, even if it is for a noble and eternal cause, ends up failing with no eternal value at all.

-The Bible very clearly defines the basis for success in 1 Corinthians 13, and we can see it as the blueprint for successful Christian living:
+Furthermore, the Bible clearly defines love as the basis for success in 1 Corinthians 13, and we can see it as the blueprint for successful Christian living: